GaloisInc/lustre-sally/README.md

 Several command-line options are available:

-* -n IDENT, --node=IDENT
+* `-n IDENT`, `--node=IDENT`
     * Translate this node (instead of all nodes)

-* -d DIR, --out-dir=DIR
+* `-d DIR`, `--out-dir=DIR`
     * Save output in this directory (default: `results`)

-* --save-core
+* `--save-core`
-    * Save Core lustre output in this file.
+    * Save Core Lustre output.
 This is a simplified version of the original file, but still in Lustre format.

-* --save-sally
+* `--save-sally`
-    * Save Sally output in this file.
+    * Save Sally output.
 Useful mostly for debugging.

+* `--yices-mode=hybrid|dpllt|mcsat`
+    * Specify how Sally should invoke the Yices SMT solver.

+* `--counter-example-limit=N`
+    * Set the size of the largest counter-example to look for.

+* `--counter-example-lower-limit=N`
+    * Set the size of the smallest counter-example to look for.

+* `--proof-depth=N`
+    * Set the number of previous states to consider during inductive proof.

+* `--timeout=N`
+    * Terminate `sally` invocations after `N` seconds.

+* `-c FILE`, `--config=FILE`
+    * Read configuration from `FILE`.
+The format of this file is described in the "Running a Docker image" section.

+* `--test-mode`
+    * Run in testing mode, which prints more intermediate results.

+* `--no-trace`
+    * Don't produce trace files when proofs fail.

+* `--version`
+    * Print out the version of `lustre-sally`.

+* `--xml`
+    * Produce output in an XML format intended to mimic the output of Kind 2 with the `-xml` flag.

-* --help
+* `--help`
     * See all avaialable command line options.

 # Docker integration

-The provided Dockerfile can be used to build an image containing an up to date version of `lustre-sally` and `sally`.
+The Dockerfile in this repository can be used to build an image containing an up to date version of `lustre-sally`, `sally`, and `yices`.

-## Building a docker image
+## Building a Docker image

 The following steps can be used to build an image:

     1. ./build-utils/prep-docker-build
     2. docker build --tag lustre-sally .

-## Running a docker image
+## Running a Docker image

-The docker image needs two directories on the host: one for inputs and one for outputs.
+The Docker image needs two directories on the host: one for inputs and one for outputs.
 See `build-utils/run-docker` for an example of how to invoke `docker`.

-The input directory should contain Lustre models with queries---`lustre-sally` will process each Lustre model, and store the results in the ouput directoyr.
+The input directory should contain Lustre models with queries---`lustre-sally` will process each Lustre model, and store the results in the ouput directory.

 The input directory may also contain a file call `settings`, which can provide additional configuration for `lustre-sally`.
-The format of this file is as a lit of `key: value` pairs, where the `key`s are the same as the long names of the command line options for `lustre-sally` and the values are the correcponding command line flags.
+The format of this file is as a list of `key: value` pairs, where the `key`s are the same as the long names of the command line options for `lustre-sally` and the values are the corresponding command line flags.
 Here is an example of a simple `settings` file:

     counter-example-limit: 25
     counter-example-lower-limit: 25
     proof-depth: 1